 - email: NOI@brisbane.qld.gov.au

-Permission must also be obtained from Queensland Police if you will be using a road or footway during your assembly or procession.
+You must obtain permission from Queensland Police to use a road or footway during your assembly or procession.

-Peaceful assemblies with less than 15 people attending can use Speakers’ Corner area of King George Square without submitting an application.
-Please note, amplification is not permitted in Speakers’ Corner.
+Peaceful assemblies with less than 15 people can use Speakers’ Corner in King George Square.
+Council does not require a permit in this case or permit amplication.

-You can view the Peaceful Assembly Act 1992 on the Queensland Government Queensland Legislation website.
+You can view the Peaceful Assembly Act 1992 on the Queensland Legislation website.